BlueBrain/BluePyEModel/README.md

 ## Introduction

 The Blue Brain Python E-Model Building Library (BluePyEModel) is a Python package facilitating the configuration and execution of E-Model building tasks.
 It covers tasks such as feature extraction, model optimisation and validation.
-As such, it builds on top of eFEL, BluePyEfe and BluePyOpt.
+As such, it builds on top of [eFEL](https://github.com/BlueBrain/eFEL), [BluePyEfe](https://github.com/BlueBrain/BluePyEfe) and [BluePyOpt](https://github.com/BlueBrain/BluePyOpt).

+For a general overview and example of electrical model building, please refer to the preprint: [A universal workflow for creation, validation and generalization of detailed neuronal models](https://www.biorxiv.org/content/10.1101/2022.12.13.520234v1.full.pdf).

 ## Installation